PITCH TO AWC ONLINE

 Reports: These are usually tied to the news.
 They can vary in length, a shorter piece may cover a rally or protest while a longer piece may go more in depth with a lot more reporting and research on a news story or add context to an event.
 Pictures will have to be attached.
 Timeliness is important — we want to publish soon after the event happens.

-Reviews: We are excited to begin publishing online more timely reviews than our bi-monthly paper allows.
+Revisit: We are excited to begin publishing online more timely reviews than our bi-monthly paper allows.
 We are interested in visual art shows and events, performances, commercial literature and film, sound art and happenings.

-Revisions: This format is an alternative model for art criticism that is not focused on "rating" an exhibition or institution but rather focuses on a more holisitic approach on the typologies of the art exhibited and how it relates to the ecosystem in which it is embedded.
+Reconsidered: This format is an alternative model for art criticism that is not focused on "rating" an exhibition or institution but rather focuses on a more holisitic approach on the typologies of the art exhibited and how it relates to the ecosystem in which it is embedded.
 This Revision takes in to account that work of art, or criticism, are never the product of a single person but a collective process, built upon a foundation of certain social dynamics and preconditions.

 Letters of Workers and Notes on Cities: We have two new sections available online; Letters from Workers and Notes on Cities which allow for the writer to take a more personal approach to the current event taking place.
 Please refer to our previous posts for this type of piece but basically it is a diary style work capturing the mise-en-scene that is missing from cursory news reporting or a traditional review format.
 This piece is also accompanied by visual evidence in the form of your photos, screenshots, posters or youtube playlists.
 These pieces must be pitched at least a month in advance and will rely on your submitted writing samples.